enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 ```

 This file handles GET requests requests so the exported function is called `get`.
-If we start the developement server (`npm start`) and navigate to `https://localhost:3333` we see the JSON output for our list of tasks.
+If we start the development server (`npm start`) and navigate to `https://localhost:3333` we see the JSON output for our list of tasks.

 Instead of a static list of tasks we want to store them in out database.
 The code to read to and from the database would result in duplication across multiple api files so lets build a data access layer to group those functions.